KyloRen1/CS224N-NLP-DeepPavlov/README.md

 __2. Experiment setup__
 We have tried to train and evaluate two models: <br>
-	- Fine-tune the RuBERT model on the Russian NLI dataset and evaluate it on Russian Bool Questions
+	- Fine-tune the RuBERT model on the Russian NLI dataset and evaluate it on Russian Bool Questions <br>
 	- Fine-tune Multilingual-BERT on English Bool Questions and evaluate the trained model on Russian Bool Questions Results of the experiments are presented in a table below